- Toucan Toco can authenticate users in two manners:

 The second one needs your SSO to respect the SAML2 standard.

 Toucan Toco has its own database of users.
 Basic administrative and viewer accounts are provided when the server is installed.

 For each of our clients, Toucan Toco uses a dedicated database, which ensures that no user account is shared across our different customers.

 We force users to respect the following rules when creating or modifying their passwords:

 - a password’s length must be more than 8 characters

 - a password mustn’t contain a user’s login

 - a password mustn’t be in a list of basic keywords (based on the list

 of the worst passwords, e.g.

 And we applied exactly the same policy as fail2ban to protect all of our SaaS applications.

 We have further mechanisms in our infrastructure to prevent denial of service attacks.

-If you choose an on-premises installation, we can forward you the fail2ban configurations.
+If you choose a self-hosted installation, we can forward you the fail2ban configurations.

 We provide an administrative account that has access to a panel allowing:

 - review of the authorized accounts and their privileges